+This form may be used to submit a report to the LCG under the Public Interest Disclosure Act 1998.

 Whistleblowing Report Form

 Contact Details of Reporter

 Title

 Forename

 Surname

 Organisation

 Job Title

 Telephone Number

 Email Address

-,

-Contact Details of Suspect (where e known)
+Contact Details of Suspect (where known)

 Title

 Forename

 Surname

 Job Title

 Department / Area

 Telephone Number

 Email Address

 Contact Details of Witnesses

 Title

 Forename

 Surname

 Organisation

 Telephone Number

 Email Address

 Briefly describe the misconduct / improper activity and how you know about it.
-Specify what, who,

-- more than one allegation, number each allegation and use as many
+Specify what, who, when, where and how.
+If there is more than one allegation, number each allegation and use as many pages as necessary.

-pages as necessary. , , , , , , , , , , , , , , , , , , , ,

-,

-1. What misconduct/improp per activity occurred?
+1. What misconduct/improper activity occurred?

-,

-2. Who committed the misc onduct/improper activity?
+2. Who committed the misconduct/improper activity?

-zi wiio committed the mise

-When did it happen/when did you notice it?
-Where did it happen?
-Is there any evidence you can provide?
-Are there any other parties involved?
-Do you have any other details you think we should know about?
-5. Is there any evidence you can provide?6.
-Are there any other parties involved?
 3. When did it happen/when did you notice it?
-6. Are there any other parties involved?

 4. Where did it happen?

-5. Is there any evidence you can provide?
-7. Do you have any other details you think we should know about?
-6. Are there any other parties involved?
-7. Do you have any other details you think we should know about?
+- 5. Is there any evidence you can provide?

+- 6. Are there any other parties involved?

+- 7. Do you have any other details you think we should know about?